ICube-Robotics/iiwa_ros2/CONTRIBUTING.md

 ## Licensing
-Any contribution that you make to this repository will be under the Apache 2 License, as dictated by that [license]:
+Any contribution that you make to this repository will be under the Apache 2 License, as dictated by that [license](http://www.apache.org/licenses/LICENSE-2.0.html):

 ~~~
 5. Submission of Contributions.
 Unless You explicitly state otherwise,